Application of axiomatic formal theory to the Abraham--Minkowski controversy: Lagrangian Field Dynamics in a Dielectric-Filled Spacetime

-supplants the discrete canonical momentum defined in Eq.~(\ref{EQf4.16}).
-We can write the second-order equation, Eq.~(\ref{EQf4.22}), as a set of first-order differential equations.
+We can write the second-order equation, Eq.~(\ref{EQw5.25}), as a set of first-order differential equations.
 To that end, we introduce macroscopic field variables

-Obviously, ${\bf \Pi}$ is the canonical momentum field density whose components were defined in Eq.~(\ref{EQf4.23}) after making the substitutions indicated by Eq.~(\ref{EQf4.19}).
-Substituting the definition of the canonical momentum field ${\bf \Pi}$, Eq.~(\ref{EQf4.24}), and the definition of the magnetic field ${\bf B}$, Eq.~(\ref{EQf4.25}), into Eq.~(\ref{EQf4.22}), we obtain a Maxwell--Amp\`ere-like law
+Here, ${\bf \Pi}$ is the canonical momentum field density whose components were defined in Eq.~(\ref{EQw5.26}) after making the substitutions indicated by Eq.~(\ref{EQw5.22}).
+Substituting the definition of the canonical momentum field ${\bf \Pi}$, Eq.~(\ref{EQw5.27}), and the definition of the magnetic field ${\bf B}$, Eq.~(\ref{EQw5.28}), into Eq.~(\ref{EQw5.25}), we obtain the Maxwell--Amp\`ere-like law